This is a reader-supported site. When you buy through links on this site, I may earn an affiliate commission. Thanks for your support! 🙂

 Paste with no flour (and no mold!):

-Elmer’s Art Paste isn’t quite as sticky as traditional paper mache paste, but if you’re teaching kids how to make paper mache sculptures, or if you live in a hot, humid climate where nothing ever seems to get dry, this is the paste you’ll want to use.
+Methylcellulose isn’t thick, like traditional paper mache paste, but it is still really sticky.
+If you’re teaching kids how to make paper mache sculptures, or if you live in a hot, humid climate where nothing ever seems to get dry, that’s the paste you’ll want to use.

 Make paper mache with glue: